cspr-rad/kairos-spec/src/spec.typ

 === Data redundancy

+Due to the nature of validiums, transaction data will be stored off-chain.
+To ensure interactions can be proven and verified at any given time by anyone, data needs to be available read-only publicly through an API.
+To reduce the complexity of the project, the data will be stored by a centralized server that can be trusted.
+Writing and mutating data should only be possible by selected trusted instances/machines.
+The storage must be persistent and reliable, i.e. there must be redundancies built-in to avoid data loss.

 Because losing the Validium state would lead to a loss of all the funds held by the Validium, there needs to be an appropriate amount of redundancy of the stored data.
 To meet this requirement, we decided rely on PostgreSQL's streaming replication feature (physical replication).
 The streaming replication feature comes with two crucial benefits we can make use of:
 - Fail-over: Meaning that when the primary server fails, one of the replicating standby servers can take over the role of the primary
 - Read-only load balancing: Read-only queries can be distributed among several servers